treehouseaustin/environment-setup/README.md

 * Latest Xcode
 * Pip (installed in setup script if missing)
 * Ansible (installed in setup script if missing)
-* Homebrew (installed in setup script if missing)

 ## Installation

 Simply cloning this repository and running `make` is all that is required.
-Doing so will install pip, ansible, and homebrew as they are all required to provision.
+Doing so will install pip and ansible as they are both required to provision.

 The `mac-osx.yml` playbook is then ran to provision everything.